camunda/camunda-docs/docs/components/best-practices/architecture/extending-human-task-management-c7.md

 ### Enforcing deadlines for tasks

-There are different ways of enforcing deadlines for Human Tasks.
+There are different ways of enforcing deadlines with human task orchestration.
 Typical actions for overdue tasks are:

 - Sending reminder mails
 - Changing the assignee/group